 One major difference between Wits & Wagers and Trivial Pursuit is that Wits & Wagers features a gambling element.
 Players get to bet on the answer that they think is closest to the correct one.
 It could be your own answer, or it could be someone else’s.
 You don’t have to rely purely on your knowledge of random trivia facts.
 You can win by betting on your friends.

 Smart Ass resembles Trivial Pursuit visually, but the game itself follows a different rhetoric.
 The similarity between the two lies in the game board.
 Players have to follow the circular track to get to the final square.
 Naturally, the first person to reach the finish line wins.
+It can be as low as two players.
 The game is suitable for players from the age of 12, so it’s quite inclusive.
 You can only assume that there are no controversial questions, since children are invited to play too.

 The game board comes with a deck of cards.
 On these cards are questions.
 Well, kind of.
 The cards feature descriptions of items, one item per card.
 Your opponent reads them out in a sequence from most difficult to easiest.
 While that’s happening, you have to guess the item they’re describing.
 It’s not exactly trivia, but it’s an excellent substitute for trivia and no less fun than Trivial Pursuit.

 In this game, you want to be called the smart ass.
 That’s the general goal of most trivia games, so Smart Ass is not too far off.
 This is an interesting take on trivia board games.
 Smart Ass has the board element, but the trivia is upside down.
 The items are usually quite simple, which allows children to join in on the fun.
 However, it’s a challenge to guess the item from the first description.
 Perhaps, it could be a challenge you would enjoy.
 There’s only one way to find out!